How to Handle Pain While Peeing

 - Give acetaminophen or ibuprofen as needed for discomfort.

-How Can I Prevent Pain While Peeing?
+What Can Help Prevent Pain While Peeing?

 - Avoid bubble baths and perfumed soaps.
 Wash the genital area with only mild soap or lukewarm water.